The Silmarillion

-The book shows the influence of many sources, including the Finnish epic Kalevala, Greek mythology in the lost island of Atlantis (as Númenor) and the Olympian gods (in the shape of the Valar, though these also resemble the Norse Æsir).
+The book shows the influence of many sources, including the Finnish epic Kalevala, as well as from Greek mythology, including the lost island of Atlantis (as Númenor) and the Olympian gods (in the shape of the Valar, though these also resemble the Norse Æsir).

 Because J. R. R. Tolkien died leaving his legendarium unedited, Christopher Tolkien selected and edited materials to tell the story from start to end.
 In a few cases, this meant that he had to devise completely new material, within the tenor of his father's thought, to resolve gaps and inconsistencies in the narrative, particularly Chapter 22, "Of the Ruin of Doriath".

-The Silmarillion received a generally poor reception on publication.
+The Silmarillion was commercially successful, but received generally poor reviews on publication.
 Scholars found the work problematic, not least because the book is a construction, not authorised by Tolkien himself, from the large corpus of documents and drafts also called "The Silmarillion".
 Scholars have noted that Tolkien intended the work to be a mythology, penned by many hands, and redacted by a fictional editor, whether Ælfwine or Bilbo Baggins.
-As such, the scholar Gergely Nagy considers that the fact that the work has indeed been edited actually realises Tolkien's intention.
+As such, Gergely Nagy considers that the fact that the work has indeed been edited actually realises Tolkien's intention.

 Synopsis

-The events described in The Silmarillion, as in J. R. R. Tolkien's other Middle-earth writings, were meant to have taken place at some time in Earth's past.
+The events described in The Silmarillion, as in J. R. R. Tolkien's extensive Middle-earth writings which the book summarises, were meant to have taken place at some time in Earth's past.
 In keeping with this idea, The Silmarillion was supposedly translated from Bilbo's three-volume Translations from the Elvish, which he wrote while at Rivendell.
 The book covers the history of the world, Arda, up to the Third Age, in its five sections: